-Use a permanent marker to write numbers 0-10 all over your beach ball.
+Use the permanent marker to write numbers 0-12 all over your beach ball.
 Write the numbers at least 2 times each.

 For younger children you can use the math ball to practice number recognition, just have them read the numbers their thumbs are nearest.